S1norin/InnoJob/README.md

 2. Docker exposes only `8080` port for `fastAPI` backend.

 3. `nginx` on server forwards `8080` port to `80` and `innojob.ru` to `89.169.35.122`

+It can be deployed on client server via `docker compose up` in the root of project, although it would be available on different port (`8080`)

 # Quality Assurance